 When Hall turns to the role of social media, he covers quite a few concepts, starting with a definition and a differentiation of communication modes from platforms.
-Hall then talks about various ways the masspersonal (vs. dyadic private messages) communication on social media can contribute to relationship building and maintenance.
+Hall then talks about various ways the masspersonal (versus dyadic private messages) communication on social media can contribute to relationship building and maintenance.
 He discusses social media as self-archive or as a way to increase bridging social capital.
 Most interesting is the focus on social news received via masspersonal status updates and the portant role of gossip in maintaining relationships.
 Virtual people watching on social media helps to develop ambient awareness about what is going on in the life of others (Levordashka and Utz, 2016).
-Additionally, social media can be used for social snacking - using symbolic reminders of central others as little snacks when the need to belong is threatened and a full meal (i.e., a FTF conversation) is not possible.
+Additionally, social media can be used for social snacking – using symbolic reminders of central others as little snacks when the need to belong is threatened and a full meal (i.e., a FTF conversation) is not possible.

 Enduring tensions of relationships and technology

-Chapter 7 uses dialectical theory (Baxter and Simon, 1993) as a framework to discuss five enduring tensions in personal media: hyper-coordination vs. micro-coordination, personalized messages vs. generalized messages, contributing to the conversation vs. virtual people watching, intentional attention vs. incidental awareness, routine access offline vs. limited access offline.
-This is my favorite chapter because it gets to the central points of multimodal relationship maintenance behaviors and addresses the advantages and downsides of being permanently online and connected.
+Chapter 7 uses dialectical theory (Baxter and Simon, 1993) as a framework to discuss five enduring tensions in personal media: hyper-coordination versus micro-coordination, personalized messages versus generalized messages, contributing to the conversation versus virtual people watching, intentional attention versus incidental awareness, routine access offline versus limited access offline.
+This is my favourite chapter because it gets to the central points of multimodal relationship maintenance behaviours and addresses the advantages and downsides of being permanently online and connected.
 Smartphones allow for micro-coordination in daily life, making it easier to reschedule meetings and coordinate tasks.
 Hyper-coordination refers to increased social and emotional communication, as with sharing emotions and little moments with the partner.
 The advantages of permanent connection with the partner are opposed by heightened expectations on availability and feelings of entrapment.
 Especially in group chats, instrumental messages for coordination often trigger relational talk resulting in cascades of messages.
 Hall uses the brilliant metaphor of zombie groups to describe the tension between coordination and interdependence: ‘Without mindfully opting out and potentially missing out on relevant updates entirely, these zombie groups slouch along trying to eat the attention of users’ brains well past the period of functional interdependence’ (p.139).

 When discussing the tension between contributing to the conversation and virtual people watching, Hall builds a model that takes into account the degree of personalization in the message and the type of attention for characterizing different situations.
 Hall makes the important point that attention to a message and message responsiveness do not always go hand-in-hand.
 I like especially the distinction between intentional attention (attention given to particular messages) and incidental awareness.
 Even incidental awareness from skimming social media updates can have effects on relationships, either by increasing the perceived approachability of strangers because of ambient awareness, or by increasing felt stress when learning about negative events in others’ lives (Hampton et al., 2016).
 Intentional attention, at the other end of the continuum, refers to paying attention to particular messages or messages from particular others (p.148).
 We choose, for example, which phone calls to answer.
-Hall discusses examples of the various combinations of personalization, responsiveness, and attention that can inspire future research.
+Hall discusses examples of the various combinations of personalization, responsiveness and attention that can inspire future research.